 The law firm has offices in Lexington and Greensboro, North Carolina.
 Situated conveniently to Thomasville, Greensboro, Winston-Salem, and High Point, the firm is, at its core, a general practice firm handling everything from business law, to estate planning to family law and more.
 However, the attorneys and staff of Brinkley Walser Stoner pride themselves on an ability to deliver “big city law” with varied concentrations in niche practice areas at reasonable costs and with the values and traditions of a small town practice.
 Brinkley Walser Stoner is an AV rated firm by Martindale-Hubbell which is the highest rating a firm can receive, and is based on the confidential evaluations of other lawyers.
 Click here to learn more about our attorneys and staff.

 The firm has a strong community commitment to the people of Davidson and Guilford Counties and the surrounding areas.
 A part of the firm’s mission is to be of service to the citizens through active participation in community organizations and charitable events.
 Each attorney is encouraged to participate in some type of service or community project.
-The firm also donates annually to numerous charitable organizations, including The Walter F. Brinkley Scholarship Fund at Davidson County Community College.
+The firm also donates annually to numerous charitable organizations in the communities we serve.

 Brinkley Walser | More Than 125 Years of Service